 I discovered these FinTech SEO tactics from long hours of research and experimentation.
-Whether you’re in credit and lending, investments, insurance, accounting, or some other finance niche, they apply to all of them.
+Whether you’re in credit. lending, investments, insurance, accounting, or some other finance niche, they apply to all of them.

-Even though SEO involves the same process regardless of the industry one is in, there are unique considerations for financial technology companies.
+Even though SEO involves the same process regardless of the industry one is in, there are unique considerations if you’re a financial service or FinTech company.

 Your Money or Your Life